krishraghuram/mess/Readme.md

 11) Setup and test the django project
 	* Go to the project folder
+	* Setup current_hostel variable.
+This variable is used to ensure users can only give feedback at subscribed_hostel and not any other hostel.
+		* We need to setup which hostel we are working on.
+		* This is setup in rating/constants.py current_hostel
 	* sudo -E -H pip install -r requirements.txt
 	* Checkout the needed version(using git)
 	* `python manage.py makemigrations`